radicalkjax/Athena/athena-v2/wasm-modules/core/analysis-engine/CFG_IMPLEMENTATION.md

 ## Overview

-The Control Flow Graph implementation in `/wasm-modules/core/analysis-engine/src/cfg.rs` has been completed from ~40% to **100%**.
-The module now provides production-ready CFG construction and analysis capabilities for malware analysis.
+The Control Flow Graph implementation in `/wasm-modules/core/analysis-engine/src/cfg.rs` has been completed.
+The module now provides comprehensive CFG construction and analysis capabilities for malware analysis.

 ## What Was Implemented